AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/custom-role.md

 If a full administrator reduces your scope or removes a permission from your role, any roles you have previously created are not immediately affected.
 Those roles continue to operate with their existing permissions until a full administrator opens and saves each one individually.

+>[!IMPORTANT]
+>
+>**Manually created roles only**: The expanded custom role administration capabilities apply only to roles created through the Adobe Learning Manager administrtor interface.
+Roles imported via CSV upload are not supported.

 ## Grant Advanced user permissions to a custom role

 Full administrators complete this procedure to enable expanded user management for a custom role.